Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `DisableCollision` **Must have!**: Allows you to build even when LogicWorld does not want you to.
 (On floating-point/collider issues, or when refactoring buildings).
 - `CustomWirePlacer` **Must have!**: Replaces the vanilla wire placer with a power-user tool (that you won't want to miss later on).
 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
-- `PrintModCompilationErrors`: If you are a modder, this mod is a must have.
-As you can easily read compilation errors from the logs files with it.
 - `RandomDebugCollection`: Provides small features for debugging, will display the stacktrace in logs and the error screen.
 - `EcconiasChaosClientMod`: Mod made for Ecconia to dump tiny feature inside.
 Noteworthy: Custom skybox, command to list connected players.
-- `FlexibleComponentModUsage`: **Useful** Mod that will allow you to join servers with less components than you - without crashing.
+- `FlexibleComponentModUsage`: **Useful** Mod that will hide components from your component window, when joining a server that does not have these components installed.

 Libraries: